Case Study: Sony And Southwest Airlines

 An article in the Economist featuring the findings by Seth Stevenson (writer for Slate) when he studied the airline, he explained, while other airline fleets can employ 10 or more types of aircraft, Southwest uses just one, the Boeing 737.

 As V.P. of ground operations Chris Wahlenmaier explained to me, this results in all manner of cost-saving efficiencies: “We only need to train our mechanics on one type of airplane.
 We only need extra parts inventory for that one type of the airplane.
 If we have to swap a plane out at the last minute for maintenance, the fleet is totally interchangeable—all our onboard crews and ground crews are already familiar with it.
 And there are no challenges in how and where we can park our planes on the ground since they’re all the same shape and size.”

 The article goes on to point out that carriers that use one plane actually end up getting bulk discounts from the airline manufacturers.
-All of which reduces operating cost for Southwest resulting in customer friendly services such as no bag fees and greater profits.
+All of which reduces operating costs for Southwest resulting in customer-friendly services such as no bag fees and greater profits.